What Is the Kiss of Death?

 William Blake, 1808

-Other Old Testament kisses include Jacob often this symbol of affection to his future wife Rachel (Genesis 29:11).
+Old Testament kisses include Jacob using them as a symbol of affection toward his future wife Rachel (Genesis 29:11).
 Despite earlier chicanery, Esau greeted his brother with this show of love (Genesis 33:4).
 Joseph welcomed his brothers, who had sold him as a slave because they envied him, with this sign of forgiveness (Genesis 45:14 - 15).

-Israel kissed the sons of Joseph before placing the family name upon them (Genesis 48:8 - 10).
+Israel gave this sign of affection to the sons of Joseph before placing the family name upon them (Genesis 48:8 - 10).
 This sign of affection was also given by Joseph to Jacob, just before he died, as a sign of his love (Genesis 49:33 - 50:1).

-The New Testament records that Christians gave each other kisses as a sign of greeting and affection (see Romans 16:16, 1Corinthians 16:20, 2Corinthians 13:12, 1Thessalonians 5:26, 1Peter 5:14).
+The New Testament records that Christians gave each other a kiss as a sign of greeting and affection (see Romans 16:16, 1Corinthians 16:20, 2Corinthians 13:12, 1Thessalonians 5:26, 1Peter 5:14).
 Although there has been much speculation over the meaning of this Biblical practice, it certainly was not sexual in nature.

-The most famous of all Bible kisses, however, is the one Judas gave to Jesus.
+The most famous kiss of the Bible, one that represented death, is the one Judas gave to Jesus.
 It was given in the Garden of Gethsemane, the place where Jesus and the disciples went after they finished celebrating their last Passover together.
-God's word states, "Now the one who was betraying Him (Judas Iscariot) gave them a sign, saying, 'Whomever I shall kiss, He is the One.
-Arrest Him!'"
-(Matthew 26:48).
-This was the ultimate kiss of death!

 Recommended Articles